OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 - Use commands to represent a specific action with a clear and specific outcome for users.
 Do not combine multiple actions in a single button.
 - Provide granular actions that make common tasks within your add-in more efficient to perform.
 Minimize the number of steps an action takes to complete.
 - For the placement of your commands in the Office ribbon:
 	- Place commands on an existing tab (Insert, Review, and so on) if the functionality provided fits there.
 For example, if your add-in enables users to insert media, add a group to the Insert tab.
 Note that not all tabs are available across all Office versions.
 For more information, see [Office Add-ins XML manifest](../develop/add-in-manifests.md).
 	- Place commands on the Home tab if the functionality doesn't fit on another tab, and you have fewer than six top-level commands.
-You can also add commands to the Home tab if your add-in needs to work across Office versions (such as Office Desktop and Office Online) and a tab is not available in all versions (for example, the Design tab doesn't exist in Office Online).
+You can also add commands to the Home tab if your add-in needs to work across Office versions and a tab is not available in all versions.
 	- Place commands on a custom tab if you have more than six top-level commands.
     - Name your group to match the name of your add-in.
 If you have multiple groups, name each group based on the functionality that the commands in that group provide.
     - Do not add superfluous buttons to increase the real estate of your add-in.